OrienteerBAP/Orienteer-Guidebook/README.md

 **Audience**

-This guide will be interesting to:
+This guide will be especially helpful:
-* **business owners and executive managers**: how Orienteer can enhance your business
+* to **business owners and executive managers**, who will learn how Orienteer can enhance their business,
-* **integrators and developers** will find guidelines how to configure and customize business applications on top of Orienteer
+* to **integrators and developers**, who will learn how to configure and customize business applications on top of Orienteer
-* **system administrators** will find required information about how to support and manage Orienteer
+* to **system administrators**, who will find how to support and manage Orienteer and apps built on it.